amitjoy/osgifx/index.md

 To download the snapshot version of the runtime agent, you can go to the [Actions](https://github.com/amitjoy/osgifx/actions) tab and click on the latest CI build and you will find all the distributions for respective platforms from the `Artifacts` section including the runtime agent.

-#### External Feature Development

-External plugins or features can easily be developed for `OSGi.fx`.
-Please have a look at how the bundles with `in.bytehue.osgifx.console.ui.*` project name pattern are developed.
-Since `OSGi.fx` has itself been developed using OSGi and Eclipse e4, you can easily use their modular functionalities to build your own feature.

-Once the feature is built, you can test it by installing it from the `Help -> Install External Feature` menu option)

-Note that, to develop an external feature, you need to provide a ZIP archive which could comprise one or more feature JSON files.
-Have a look at [OSGi Features Specification](http://docs.osgi.org/specification/osgi.cmpn/8.0.0/service.feature.html) on how to prepare the JSON files.
-For every feature, you need to provide the bundles (JARs) in the `bundles` directory inside the archive.

 #### Current Features

 |                                                                                                                                                                           |     |